MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 **LLMs are a specific type of model based on neural networks**, trained for a specific purpose, i.e. to process and generate human-like text.
 To understand general neural network training means to understand how LLMs are trained.

+> [!NOTE]
 >With neural network training, we hinted until now at wanting to "expose" our model to the pretraining data from *FineWeb*.
 More specifically now, **we want to model the statistical relationships between tokens, the likelihoods for which tokens follow which in our pretraining dataset.**

 Given our pretraining dataset, we take some random window of sequential tokens.
 This window's size can be anything from zero to an upper bound that we can set ourselves.
 Practically applied token windows are usually around $8000$ tokens long.
 The token windows are also more commonly referred to as **context windows**.

+> [!NOTE]
 > The longer a context window, the more context the LLM can consider, but the more computationally expensive this consideration becomes, as it spans more tokens.

-><b>Q: Isn't this really bad that we have to do this, capping the context window size like that?</b>
+><b>:question: Isn't this really bad that we have to do this, capping the context window size like that?</b>
 >
-><b>A:</b> It's more nuanced than that.
+>It's more nuanced than that.
 Yes, effectively this caps the bandwidth of information the LLM can process at once/in concurrent consideration.
 But with this architecture of LLMs that we're in fact about to discuss, unlimited context would require infinite memory.
 And actually, in practice, often the most meaningful patterns are witnessed to occur within practical window lengths.
 But strictly speaking, one could argue that this is a limitation of current LLMs.

 Given a context window that we feed into our LLM, our objective is to get the LLM to predict the single next token that follows the window's tokens as per the pretraining dataset.
 This is called **autoregressive training:**